-The three WCAs are major components of the Everglades Protection Area (Figure 1-1) and provide a valued suite of ecological and hydrological functions for the region.
-The WCAs, located south of Lake Okeechobee and west of the heavily urbanized Lower East Coast, comprise an area of about 3,497 square kilometers.
-These remaining Everglades wetlands serve as detention areas for excess water discharged from Lake Okeechobee, the Everglades Agricultural Area and portions of the lower East Coast.
-The WCAs are sources of water supply for lower East Coast agricultural lands and urban areas by recharging the Biscayne Aquifer and retarding saltwater intrusion in coastal wellfields.
-In addition, the WCAs act as critical sources of water for the Park, an important habitat for Everglades wildlife and areas for public recreation.
+The three WCAs, including the entire Arthur R. Marshall Loxahatchee National Wildlife Refuge, are major components of the Everglades Protection Area (Figure 1-1) and provide a valued suite of ecological and hydrological functions for the region.
+Located south of Lake Okeechobee and west of the heavily urbanized areas of Miami-Dade, Broward, and Palm Beach counties, the WCAs comprise an area of about 3,497 square kilometers.
+These vast wetlands serve as detention areas for excess water discharged from Lake Okeechobee, the Everglades Agricultural Area and portions of the lower East Coast.
+In that regard, they serve as a critical source of water for the Park and also serve as a water supply source for lower East Coast region by recharging the Biscayne Aquifer and retarding saltwater intrusion in coastal wellfields.
+In addition, the WCAs are an important habitat for Everglades wildlife and provide areas for public recreation.

 Water Conservation Area 1 (WCA-1) is within the Arthur R. Marshall Loxahatchee National Wildlife Refuge (Refuge) and is managed by the U.S. Fish and Wildlife Service (USFWS).
 WCA-1 covers an area of 566 square kilometers (221 square miles) and provides storage for excess rainfall and runoff from the Everglades Agricultural Area (SFWMD, 1992b).
-The Refuge receives agricultural drainage water from the West Palm Beach Canal at the north end.
-This area has been the subject of extensive monitoring and research, and data and findings for this important resource are summarized primarily in Chapters 2, 5 and 6.
+The Refuge is included in the Everglades Protection Area in its entirety, and receives agricultural drainage water from the West Palm Beach Canal at the north end.
+This area has been the subject of extensive monitoring and research, and data and findings for this important resource are summarized primarily in Chapters 2, 5, and 6.

 Water Conservation Area 2 (WCA-2) is an extensive sawgrass wetland and the smallest of the three WCAs.
 It was divided into two smaller units, WCA-2A (442 square kilometers or 173 square miles) and WCA-2B (95 square kilometers or 37 square miles) (Figure 1-1), to reduce water seepage losses to the south and improve the water storage capabilities of WCA-2A.
 More than half the inflow water entering WCA-2A originates from the EAA.
 Canal inflow waters contain high concentrations of nitrogen and phosphorus, resulting from agricultural and urban land use within the EAA (SFWMD, 1992b).
-WCA-2A has been the site of intensive research and monitoring; data and findings for this conservation area are primarily in Chapters 2, 5 and 6 of this Report.
+WCA-2A has been the site of intensive research and monitoring; data and findings for this conservation area are primarily in Chapters 2, 5, and 6.

 Water Conservation Area 3 (WCA-3) is the largest WCA, with an area of 2,339 square kilometers (915 square miles) (Figure 1-1).
 The area is predominantly a vast sawgrass marsh dotted with tree islands, wet prairies and aquatic sloughs.
 A cypress forest fringes its western border along the L-28 Gap and extends south to Tamiami Trail.
 Like WCA-2, WCA-3 was divided into WCA-3A (2,012 square kilometers or 786 square miles) and WCA-3B (327 square kilometers or 128 square miles) by two interior levees so water losses due to levee seepage could be reduced.
 WCA-3A is the only WCA that is not entirely enclosed by levees.
-The L-28 Gap allows overland flow to enter WCA-3A from the Big Cypress National Preserve and other western basins (SFWMD, 1992b).
-Less information is available on this area than WCA-1 or -2, but there is substantial new information (e.g., tree islands, water quality, mercury) being generated and reported in Chapters 2, 5 and 6 of this Report.
+The L-28 Gap allows overland flow to enter WCA-3A from the Big Cypress National Preserve and other basins to the west (SFWMD, 1992b).
+Less information is available on this area than WCA-1 or -2, but there is substantial new information (e.g., tree islands, water quality, mercury) being generated and reported in Chapters 2, 5 and 6.